Self-Learning Threshold-Based Load Balancing: Learning the optimal threshold

-A fluid system consists of a function $q$, which represents the system occupancy, and a piecewise constant function $\ell$, which represents the time-dependent threshold; the times $\tau_j$ correspond to threshold updates.
-Between $\tau_j$ and $\tau_{j + 1}$ the threshold is constant, equal to $\ell_j$, and the system behaves according to the differential equation of Theorem \ref{the: static fluid limit}.
-In addition, the threshold is updated according to the control rule explained above: informally, the threshold increases when~$q(h)$ reaches one and it decreases when $q(\ell)$ drops below $\alpha$.
+A fluid system consists of a function $\bq$, which represents the evolution of the occupancy state, and a piecewise constant function $\ell$, which represents the dynamic threshold.
+Between $\tau_j$ and $\tau_{j + 1}$ the threshold is constant, equal to $\ell_j$, and the system behaves according to the differential equation of Theorem \ref{ch2-the: static fluid limit}.
+Also, the dynamic threshold is adjusted at the times $\tau_j$ according to the control rule explained above: it increases when $\bq(h)$ reaches one and decreases when $\bq(\ell)$ reaches $\alpha$.

-In Definition \ref{def: fluid system}, the possibly finite $\tau_\eta$ accounts for the possibility of infinitely many updates in finite time; we will prove, however, that this in fact cannot happen.
-To this end we resort to the total mass function $\map{u}{[0, \tau_\eta)}{\R}$ of Definition \ref{def: total mass and tail functions}.
-As in Section \ref{sub: fluid-optimal threshold},
+The possibly finite time $\tau_\eta$ accounts for the possibility of infinitely many threshold updates in finite time.
+We prove however that this in fact cannot happen.
+For this purpose we resort to the total mass function $\bu$.
+We have